oppiliappan/statix/readme.md

 faster_groupby
 faster_zipattrswith
 deprecated_to_path
+bool_simplification
+useless_has_attr
 ```

 All lints are enabled by default.
+Generate a minimal config
+with `statix dump > statix.toml`.

 ## TODO